White Sea–Baltic Canal: Profile

 The following illustration depicts the profile of the White Sea–Baltic Canal.
 The horizontal axis is the length of the canal.
-The vertical axis is the elevation of the canal segments above mean sea level.
+The vertical axis is the elevation of the canal segments above mean sea level, showing the summit level of 100m between Lakes Onego and Vygozero.

 Construction

 The Soviet Union presented the canal as an example of the success of the first five-year plan.
-Its construction was completed four months ahead of schedule, though it was entirely too shallow for the planned use.
-The entire canal was constructed in twenty months, between 1931 and 1933, almost entirely by manual labor.
+Its construction was completed four months ahead of schedule, though it was too shallow for the planned use.
+The canal was constructed in twenty months, between 1931 and 1933, almost entirely by manual labor.

 The canal was the first major project constructed in the Soviet Union using forced labor.
-BBLAG, the Directorate of the BBK Camps, managed the construction, supplying a workforce of an estimated 100,000 convicts, at the cost of huge casualties.
+Belbaltlag, the Directorate of the BBK Camps, managed the construction, supplying a workforce of an estimated 100,000 convicts, at the cost of huge casualties.
 Although prison labor camps were usually kept secret, the White Sea Canal was a propaganda showcase of convicts "reforging" themselves in useful labor (Soviet concept of perekovka, reforging or rehabilitation).

 Marshall Berman states that "The canal was a triumph of publicity; but if half the care that went into the public relations campaign had been devoted to the work itself, there would have been far fewer victims and far more development."

-In particular, he emphasizes that politics and public relations ruined the usefulness of the canal: